Excel Concatenate Strings (Table of Contents)

 There are multiple ways to use the concatenate function.
 We will take a look at them with the help of some formulas.

-Let’s see an example below where we need to join the first and last names of employees by using concatenate function.
+Let’s see an example below where we need to join the employees’ first and last names using the concatenate function.

 Example #1 – CONCATENATE using Formula Tab in Excel

-In the below image, we have two columns of first and last name.
+We have two columns of first and last names in the image below.

-Now we would join their first and last name to get the complete name by using concatenate function.
-Let’s see the steps to insert the Concatenate Function to Join the First and Last Name.
+Now we would join their first and last names to get the complete names using the concatenate function.
+Let’s see the steps to insert the Concatenate Function to Join the First and Last Names.

 Go to Column C2.

-Select Formulas Icon and click on Insert Function as shown below.
+Select the Formulas Icon and click on Insert Function, as shown below.

-Then select a Category as “TEXT” and then select the Function category will open in which you can select CONCAT Function and Click OK.
+Then select a Category as “TEXT” and then select the Function category will open in which you can choose Function CONCAT and Click OK.

-For column C2, in-text 1 gives reference to cell B2, which is the Last Name, Text 2-Put Comma inside semicolons and in Text 3, reference to cell B1, which is the first name.
+For column C2, in-text 1 references cell B2, which is the Last Name, Text 2-Put Commas inside semicolons, and Text 3, references cell B1, which is the first name.

 Click on the OK button.